12 August 1952, Olympic gold medallist Esther Brand (pictured) has civic reception at city hall and is given another gold medal by the Mayor.

 Bevil Rudd (1894-1948) was born in Kimberley.
 He won the gold medal for the 400 metres at Antwerp in 1920.
 He also held the world record for the 440 yards in 1921.

-Karen Muir (1952-2013) was born in Kimberley.
+Karen Muir (1952-2013) was born and educated in Kimberley.
 On 10 August 1965 she became the youngest person (at 12 years 10 months and 25 days) to break a world record in any discipline.
 She would hold 15 world records by the time she retired.

-12 August 1952, Olympic gold medallist Esther Brand has civic reception at city hall and is given a another gold medal by the Mayor.
+12 August 1952, Olympic gold medallist Esther Brand has civic reception at city hall and is given another gold medal by the Mayor.

 DID YOU KNOW